 I created this Simple Christmas Shortbread Cookie recipe to take me back to this time when I reveled in the simplest of cookies.
-I added some natural Christmas tree sprinkles on top of a truly simple vanilla shortbread for a festive and simple Christmas cookie that will fit into any cookie box or be loved by anyone you make them for.
+I added natural Christmas tree sprinkles on top of a truly simple vanilla shortbread for a festive and simple Christmas cookie that will fit into any cookie box or be loved by anyone you make them for.

-Simple Christmas Shortbread Cookies
+Tips for Simple Christmas Shortbread Cookies

 • Make sure to use very soft butter for these cookies as this really matters for the texture of the cookies.
 I know it can be incredibly difficult this time of year to soften butter naturally on the counter, as it's cold!
 But, make sure that you are still using soft butter before starting this recipe.
 I would recommend leaving butter out on the counter the night before, and then softening in the microwave until it is soft.
 Do not do more than 10 seconds per 1/2 cup of butter at once.